 1.a Placing.
-Unless otherwise allowed, deliver, place, and compact bituminous paving mixtures during daylight hours.
+Unless otherwise allowed or indicated, deliver, place, and compact asphalt paving mixtures during daylight hours.
 Ensure the mixture does not contain lumps of cold material.
 Deliver and place mixtures at the laying temperatures specified in Table A for the type and class of material used.
+Do not incorporate any material delivered outside the temperature limits as specified in Table A

-Utilize a Material Transfer Vehicle (MTV) as specified in Section 108.05(c)5 for RPS pavements unless otherwise approved by the Representative.
+Utilize a Material Transfer Vehicle (MTV) as specified in Section 108.05(c)5 for RPS pavements unless otherwise approved by the Representative (See Section 101.01).